Maguire stripped of Man Utd captaincy

 Harry Maguire says he has been stripped of the Manchester United captaincy by manager Erik ten Hag.

-The England centre-back was appointed United skipper by Ten Hag's predecessor Ole Gunnar Solskjaer in January 2020.
+Maguire was appointed skipper by Ten Hag's predecessor Ole Gunnar Solskjaer in January 2020 - five months after signing for £80m from Leicester City.

-Maguire says he is "extremely disappointed" but will "continue to give my all every time I wear the shirt".
+The England centre-back says he is "extremely disappointed" but will "continue to give my all" in the shirt.

 The 30-year-old made eight starts in the Premier League last season and is linked with a move to West Ham.

-"After discussions with the manager today he has informed me he is changing captain," Maguire posted on Twitter.
+"After discussions with the manager today he has informed me he is changing captain," Maguire posted on social media.

 "He outlined his reasons to me and whilst I'm personally extremely disappointed, I will continue to give my all every time I wear the shirt.